Favorite old time Music Video Clips

 “second-era” boogie-woogie style

-involvement with the construction of the national railway system.
-After hearing the railroad sounds all
+construction of the national railway system.
+After hearing the

 In 1922 Okeh hired Clarence Williams to act as director of "Race" (African American) recordings for Okeh's New York studios, in addition to making recordings under his own name.
 Okeh then opened a recording studio in Chicago, Illinois, the center of jazz in the 1920s, where Richard M. Jones served as "Race" recordings director.
 Many classic jazz performances by the likes of King Oliver, Sidney Bechet , and Louis Armstrong were recorded by Okeh.